-The following Public Law guidance note Produced in partnership with Walker Morris provides comprehensive and up to date legal information covering:
+The following Public Law practice note Produced in partnership with Walker Morris provides comprehensive and up to date legal information covering:

 The UK public procurement regime derives from EU public procurement laws, and is therefore impacted by the UK’s withdrawal from the EU.
 For general updates on the process and preparations for Brexit, see: Brexit timeline.
 For further reading on the impact of Brexit on public procurement, see Practice Note: Brexit—the implications for public procurement.

 The Utilities Contracts Regulations 2016, SI 2016/274 (UCR 2016) implemented Directive 2014/25/EU, the Utilities Contracts Directive, in England, Wales and Northern Ireland.
 Most provisions came into force on 18 April 2016.
 Procurement procedures started before then are governed by the Utilities Contracts Regulations 2006 (now repealed), as are awards of specific contracts under frameworks or dynamic purchasing systems concluded or procured prior to that date.

 The UCR 2016 set out rules for utilities entering into public contracts with a value above the relevant financial threshold for works, products or services.
 For further reading on the financial thresholds, see Practice Note: EU procurement thresholds.

 Concession contracts for works or services will be procured under the Concession Contracts Regulations 2016, SI 2016/273 (CCR 2016).
 For further reading see Practice Note: Introduction to concession contracts procurement.